• Skip to primary navigation

 To build a Low Cost NPN Transistor Amplifier Circuit follow the below steps for connection:

-• Other end of resistor R2 go to +12V supply.
+• Also, LED anode connect to one end of resistor R2 then other end of resistor R2 go to +12V supply.

 Conclusion: